dcurtis/markdown-mark/README.md

 4. The three elements that make up the mark, including the M icon, the down arrow icon, and the box enclosure, should always be the same color.
 4. When possible, please display the mark in a shade of gray, white, or black.

+###Unicode Approximation

+If you cannot use an image for the Markdown Mark, use this unicode approximation:

+__[M↓]__

+Do not use this unicode aproximation unless you are absolutely unable to use an image to display the Markdown Mark.

 ##Examples

 __Note:__ These examples do not yet perfectly conform to the above specifications.
 They are provided here as placeholders only.